-As of December 31, 2022, we hold all the outstanding Common Units in the Operating Company and are the sole member.
-As a result, starting in 2023, 100% of the Operating Company's US and state income and expenses will be included in our US and state tax returns.
+As of December 31, 2022, we held all the outstanding Common Units in the Operating Company and are the sole member.
+As a result, in 2023, 100% of the Operating Company's US and state income and expenses are now included in our US and state tax returns.